queenahu119/QNAPhotoBrowser/README.md

 # QNAPhotoBrowser
-This is a photo Browser app.
+This is a photo browser app.

 ## features